hackclub-archive/events/README.md

-# events
+# Events

-Repo hosting documentation for the events we run
+This is our internal repo for documenting the processes behind events we run.